erobwen/reactive-flow/README.md

 * DOM independent component model, future potential for portability to other platforms besides Web.
 * Component key-paths, for convenient UI test automation and debugging.
 * Based on causalityjs (similar to MobX).
+* Probably very lightweight?
+(I haven´t tried ot minimize it yet).
+In full text it is only around 10kb for Flow (250 lines of code) and an additional 50kb for causality.

 # Running the demo